mrc-ide/squire/README.md

 <img src="man/figures/README-particle gin forecast-1.png" width="100%" />

-We can now use the output of `calibrate_particle` to explore different scenario projections using `projections`.
+We can now use the output of `calibrate` to explore different scenario projections using `projections`.
 For example, to contast this unmitigated epidemic against a mitigation scenario with a 50% reduction in R0 today and a further 30% in 2 weeks time: